SupaHotBall/svelte2023/README.md

 - - - -
 # Future Features
 For future implement of the website:
-- Better quality of the video
+- Better quality of the video not just youtube
 - Design a webpage for my bset animation of jujutsu kaisen, enabling users to have a look of the amazing animation of this cool anime.
 - Add more animation to the webpage.
 - Create an additional webpage with fetching API with real life place that the anime alwasy used for the fighting area also make it more cooler to attract more interest from other people.
+- Use more Js code, althoguth there are quite a lot for me in this website and i still think not enough, could have to more and more.
 - - - -
 # Unknown Bug
 - Whenever the webpage's load multie times the main youtube video just doesn't autoplay at all.